-The Learning Inter-Professionally Healthcare Accelerator (LIPHA, formerly ALPHA) is a simulation, coaching and community platform that provides a virtual space with simulated cases and a serious educational game for PSWs and nurses in the long-term care sector to practice caring for virtual residents.
+The Learning Inter-Professionally Healthcare Accelerator (LIPHA) is a simulation, coaching, and community platform that provides a virtual space with simulated cases and a serious educational game for personal support workers and nurses in the long-term care (LTC) sector to practice caring for virtual residents.

-- Combines leading practices in simulation and game-based learning to improve care outcomes and experiences for residents, families and teams
+- Combines leading simulation and game-based learning practices to improve care outcomes and experiences for residents, families, and teams.